pughlab/crescent/README.md

 This repository contains applications implemented for CReSCENT.
 They work as either one-line-command scripts or as a web portal implemented using the Common Workflow Language at https://crescent.cloud which has its own repository https://github.com/pughlab/crescent-frontend.

-There are three directories in this repository: `bin`, `doc` and `Examples`. `bin` contains the applications code, `doc` contains documentation, including dependencies, and `Examples` provides links to inputs and expected outputs.
+There are three directories in this repository: `bin`, `doc` and `examples`. `bin` contains the applications code, `doc` contains documentation, including dependencies, and `Examples` provides links to inputs and expected outputs.

 bin
 ================